MicrosoftDocs/semantic-kernel-docs/semantic-kernel/conceptual-docs/kernel.md

 ---
 title: Understanding the kernel in Semantic Kernel
-description: Learn about the central component of Semantic Kernel and how it works.
+description: Learn about the central component of Semantic Kernel and how it works
+zone_pivot_groups: programming-languages
 author: matthewbolanos
 ms.topic: conceptual
 ms.author: mabolan